Burberry Group logo

 Key Priorities

-• INVEST: Comprehensive AI talent acquisition and technology infrastructure
+• Invest in AI talent acquisition and luxury-specific AI infrastructure

 Burberry Group logo